Articles & Features

 Of course, I'm not actually done there.
 The biggest problem was how to set them so they don't tip over so easily and yet are still displayable.
 Since I didn't want a big wood construction project on my hands and wood is still somewhat expensive to be used as a backing to rest crayons on, I decided on a simpler solution.
 I purchase a huge sheet of black artist board from an art shop - costs me like $10 and then I cut it up to use as an angled back rest for my crayons.
 The mounting is so simple.
 I take cardboard and create several (4 is usual for the length of my shelves) angled brackets that I tape perpendicular onto the foam board so that it acts as a support.
 It's as simple as using scotch tape to hold the foam board to the cardboard and it's as simple as taping the whole mechanism to the shelf with more scotch tape.
 In this way, I can control both the height of the shelf I want to put up as well as the depth of the crayons I want to put on them.
 I tend to find that crayon boxes that are 24 count or greater can stand on their own just fine but many boxes are much thicker than the standard 8-color box.
 As you can see, this maximizes my display space with minimal effort and cost.
 I can put up a complete 300 crayon display unit in about half a day with minimal tools, skills, and dollars.
 The result is still a very eye appealing collage of crayon boxes.
 I'm forever moving the shelves on various units to suit my display tastes too.
 And by the way, the bigger items such as the dovetailed crayon boxes also fit on these shelves - I just don't use the foam board on those shelves.
 That's one of the reasons I use 8" deep wood.
 The other reason is that 6 inch or 4 inch is just too wobbly without being permanently attached to the wall.

 Wall mounted display units could still use this foam board technique - it's just a good flexible way to rest your cans.
 I looked at other solutions such as magnets but it didn't seem economical or practical in some cases and it seemed like a lot more work.
 I'd always thought that another more expensive way to display a lot of crayons was to get a hold of one of those rotating display cases you see in antique shops.
 Of course, not all the crayons are immediately viewable, but you could easily scroll through a lot of crayons using one of these.
+If you're not crafty or just don't have the time to build your own shelves you could look into custom shelving options.
+Shelving can be combined with your room's decor to highlight your collection.

 So that's my two cents on some options to consider for displaying your collection.
 Naturally, there are probably a hundred ways to slice and dice this problem and it depends on your collection, tastes, and budget.
 Happy collecting...